melvinsembrano/GoPro-API/README.md

 Please see details below for details about how to use this API.

 ## Update GoPro

-For best results, ensure your GoPro Hero 3 is running the latest firmware (3.0.0 at time of writing).
-The update is simple to do and details can be found on the [GoPro update page](http://gopro.com/support/product-updates-support).
+For best results, ensure your GoPro Hero 3 is running the latest firmware (implemented for 3.0.0).
+The update process is reasonably simple to follow and can be found on the [GoPro update page](http://gopro.com/support/product-updates-support).

 ### What's in the box?